[Book Review] How Do I Sexy? By Mx Nillin Lore

 Toy Kits for Couples

 Something that’s tremendously popular in the sex toy industry is bundles or kits for couples.
-These typically include two toys, one for each person.
+Some of these sets include two toys, one for each person.
 Sometimes the two products will link up or work together in some way (such as through an app.
 Isn’t technology marvellous?)
+Others include multiple toys, kink and BDSM items, or a mix.

 But these bundles are, with very few exceptions that you really have to go looking for, incredibly cisheteronormative in their marketing and design.
 I’d love to see LGBTQ+ toy manufacturers designing sets and kits for couples with the same genitals… and for couples with different genitals but without the “his & hers” marketing.